anBertoli/arch-linux-guide/README.md

 ## End
 Congratulations, you now have a working Arch Linux installation.
-At this point, you can exit the Arch-Chroot environment, unmount the partition, and reboot.# Post installation## Network
+At this point, you can exit the Arch-Chroot environment, unmount the partition, and reboot.# 💻 Post installation# 🌐 Network

-### Wireless connection
+## Wireless connection

 At this point the system should have the wpa_supplicant package (`wpa_supplicant`, `wpa_cli`, `wpa_passphrase`, to connect and authenticate to a wireless access point, provided by the base arch installation), `dhcpcd` (dhcp client,